Francisco Pizarro: Conquest of Peru (1532)

 In 1531, Pizarro once again landed on the coasts near Ecuador, the province of Coaque and the region of esmeraldas, where some gold, silver and emeralds were procured and then dispatched to Almagro.
 The latter had stayed in Panama to gather more recruits.
 Sebastián de Belalcázar soon arrived with 30 men.
 Though Pizarro's main objective was then to set sail and dock at Tumbes as during his previous expedition, he was forced to confront the Punian natives in the Battle of Puná, leaving three or four Spaniards dead and many wounded.
 Soon after, Hernando de Soto, another conquistador who had joined the expedition, arrived with 100 volunteers and horses to aid Pizarro and with him sailed towards Tumbes, only to find the place deserted and destroyed.
 The two conquistadors suspected that the settlers had disappeared or died under murky circumstances.
 The chiefs explained that the fierce tribes of Punians had attacked them and ransacked the place.

 As Tumbes no longer afforded safe accommodations, Pizarro led an excursion into the hinterland in May 1532 and established the first Spanish settlement in Peru, San Miguel de Piura, and a repartimiento.

 Leaving 50 men back at the settlement under the command of Antonio Navarro, Pizarro proceeded with his conquest accompanied by 200 men on 24 September 1532.
 After arriving at Zaran, de Soto was dispatched to a Peruvian garrison at Caxas.
 After a week, he returned with an envoy from the Inca himself, with presents and an invitation to visit the Inca ruler's camp.

 Following the defeat of his brother, Huáscar, in the Inca Civil War, Atahualpa had been resting in the Sierra of northern Peru, near Cajamarca, in the nearby thermal baths known today as the Inca Baths.
 Arriving at Cajamarca on 15 November 1532, Pizarro had a force of just 110-foot soldiers, 67 cavalry, three arquebuses and two falconets.
 He sent Hernando Pizarro and de Soto to an audience with Atahualpa in his camp.
 Atahualpa agreed to meet Pizarro in his Cajamarca plaza fortress the next day.
-Fray Vincente de Valverde and native interpreter Felipillo approached Atahualpa in Cajamarca's central plaza.
+Friar Vincente de Valverde and native interpreter Felipillo approached Atahualpa in Cajamarca's central plaza.
 After the Dominican friar expounded the "true faith" and the need to pay tribute to the Emperor Charles V, Atahualpa replied, "I shall be no man's tributary."
 His complacency, because fewer than 200 Spanish remained, as opposed to his 50,000-man army, of which 6,000 accompanied him to Cajamarca, sealed his fate and that of the Inca empire.